 Study the competition.
 Go back and study each aspect of your marketing plan to date and identify in what way the competition is meeting the various aspects we have discussed.
 Look at the competition’s advertising, look at their public relations efforts.
 Obtain some of their literature.
 Look at their website.
 Study every point of contact you can acquire and learn from it.
 What are they doing well?
 What are they doing poorly?
 How can you differentiate yourself?
-What are your own Unique Selling Points that distinguish your travel practice from all others?
+What is your own Unique Selling Proposition that distinguish your travel practice from all others?
 What can you do better than anyone?

 Of all your competitors, however, inertia is the one you against which you can be most effective.
 Too many consumers do not understand the value of travel and spend their discretionary income elsewhere.
 Too many consumers have never traveled outside of the United States.
 Many consumers have no idea, or the wrong idea, about what a “travel agent” does or how a travel agent can assist them.
 In this area of the market, there is a vast opportunity to educate the public and to gather new clients.
 Focus hard on your marketing collateral and your PR efforts to better educate this particular segment of your community.

 In a very real sense, however, you have no competition.
 If you have truly assimilated the notion that you are not selling travel, then you understand that YOU are the real product and brand that clients are buying when they use your services.
 Your marketing plan must emphasize your unique selling point and highlight your ability to meet the needs of clients.